-Attribute Required Use uid Required The username to log in as. authorized Optional (but strongly recommended) Required to authorize access.
+Attribute Required Use username Required The username to log in as. authorized Optional (but strongly recommended) Required to authorize access.
 Boolean.
-"True" if this user is authorized access to this Cb Response server. first_name Optional Required to provision a new user.
-The user's first name. last_name Optional Required to provision a new user.
-The user's last name. email Optional Required to provision a new user.
-The user's email address.
+"True" if this user is authorized access to the CB Response server. first_name Optional Required to provision a new user. last_name Optional Required to provision a new user. email Optional Required to provision a new user. builtin_roles Optional Required to set permissions.
+A list of roles.
+Valid roles: "GlobalAdmin" If None, this field is ignored.
+If an empty list ([]), all roles are removed.